 - Stage 3: Clear-coat

 Clear-coat is the last part of the painting process, where a transparent coating is put on the base coat, which comes in direct contact with the environment.
 It must be durable enough to resist abrasion and chemically stable enough to withstand UV light.
 This coat can be either solvent or waterborne.

 - Stage 1: Primer

-After all these processes are carried out, the automotive paint process comes to an end.
-All these processes are used in every case but the outputs may vary depending upon the type of paint you have chosen for your car!
+After all these processes are carried out, the automotive paint process ends.
+All these processes are used in every case, but the outputs may vary depending on the paint you have chosen for your car!

 What are the types of automotive paint finishes?

 In basic form, metallic paint is the application of colour followed by an additional layer of lacquer (also known as the clear coat).
 Additionally, a small quantity of powdered metal is added to the paint layer to deliver a much more appealing shine than the basic solid paints.
 The metal particles reflect more incident light than the solid colours, leading to a better paint output than solid paints.

 Pearlescent paints are the compilation of basic paint components included in the metallic paint, where the metal powder is replaced with ceramic crystals, also known as mica.
 The unique property of mica is that along with reflecting the light; it refracts the light too.
 This refraction gives a deep colour to the paint along with the shine.
 The colour changes according to how you look at it.
 The pearlescent paint has a clear edge over the metallic paint, which is visible if you glance at it in direct sunlight.